Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 Permissions and TagAuths are bundled in _two types of roles_:

 * _Company roles_ define resource access within the whole company, i.e., all resource access permissions through a company role are granted on all of the company's projects and on all datapoints within that project.
 E.g., providing permission to endpoint `GET /v2/project/{project_id}` allows retrieving the meta-data of all projects of that company and access to `PUT /v2/datapoint` allows modifying all datapoints in all the company's projects.
 Hence company roles are low maintenance as they provide broad and automatic access even to new projects and datapoints that are added to the company's portfolio.
 Company roles are best used as high-level administrative roles and should thus be assigned sparingly and carefully.
 * _Project roles_ define permissions for single projects as they are always associated to a single project, i.e., all permissions granted through a project role are scoped to that project.
-E.g., granting permission to `GET /v2/project/{project_id}` within a project role on the project _A_ allows retrieving the meta-data of only the project _A_.
+E.g., granting permission to `GET /v2/project/{project_id}` within a project role on project _A_ allows retrieving the meta-data of only project _A_.
 For all endpoints that operate on datapoints, project roles must define which datapoints are accessible by this role through _TagAuths_.
 Project roles are thus the means of choice to grant fine granular access to \(meta-\)data in the majority of use cases.
 They can be assigned more generously and freely than company roles.
-It should also be noted that a project role cannot grant permission on company-related resources, i.e., on the API endpoints with _Company_ tag such as `PUT /v2/company/role/{role_id}`.
+It should also be noted that a project role cannot grant permission on company-related resources, i.e., on the API endpoints with the _Company_ tag such as `PUT /v2/company/role/{role_id}`.

 {% hint style="info" %}
-Think that company roles providing a `*` wildcard on the accessed project and datapoint while project roles grant access only on a single project and an explicit subset of datapoints.
+View company roles as providing a `*` wildcard on the accessed project and datapoint while project roles grant access only on a single project and an explicit subset of datapoints.
 {% endhint %}

 {% hint style="info" %}